Nonconformity to the world: History

 Even though not unique to Wesleyan and Anabaptist Christians (such as Mennonites), the concept of nonconformity has found an unusually intense and detailed application among these groups.
 Other groups that practice forms of separation from the world are the Exclusive Brethren and the Church of God (Restoration).
 20th-century minister and religious radio broadcaster Carl McIntire stressed the doctrine of nonconformity to the world.

 Practice by Christian denomination

 Anabaptism

-Among traditional Anabaptist groups nonconformity is practiced in relation to dress, the use of technology like horse and buggy transportation instead of cars, the rejection of television and radio, the use of language, that is German dialects like Pennsylvania German, Plautdietsch and others instead of English, Spanish, or French, nonresistance, avoidance of oaths, avoidance of lawsuits, and other questions.
+Among traditional Anabaptist groups nonconformity is practiced in relation to dress, the use of technology like horse and buggy transportation instead of cars, the rejection of television and radio, the use of language (i.e. German dialects like Pennsylvania German or Plautdietsch instead of English, Spanish, or French), nonresistance, avoidance of oaths, and avoidance of lawsuits.

-Anabaptist groups that practice nonconformity to the world today, belong either to the Old Order Movement, the "Russian" Mennonites the Hutterites or the Bruderhof.
-These groups live either in Canada and the US or in Latin America ("Russian" Mennonites).
+Anabaptist groups that practice nonconformity to the world today belong either to the Old Order Movement, the "Russian" Mennonites, the Hutterites, or the Bruderhof.
+These groups live either in Canada, the United States, or Latin America ("Russian" Mennonites).